goktugbortlu/goktugbortlu.github.io/_pages/egg.md

 <p style="margin-top: 0;"><strong>EGG 2026 in Brno!</strong></p>

-In 2026, the EGG will be held in the wonderful city of Brno (Czechia).
+In 2026, the Eastern Generative Grammar summer school will be held in the wonderful city of Brno (Czechia).

 The school will take place from July 27th to August 7th.